Pareto chart Use and Example

-A Pareto chart named after Vilfredo Pareto (an Italian Economist) is actually a bar chart in which all bars are ordered from largest to the smallest along with a line showing the cumulative percentage and count of the bars.
+A Pareto chart named after Vilfredo Pareto (an Italian Economist) is a bar chart in which all bars are ordered from largest to the smallest along with a line showing the cumulative percentage and count of the bars.
 The left vertical axis has the frequency of occurrence (number of occurrences), or some other important unit of measure such as cost.
-The right vertical axis contains the cumulative percentage of the total number of occurrences or a total of the particular unit of measure such as total cost.
-For the Pareto chart, the cumulative function is a concave function because bars (representing the reasons) are in decreasing order.
-A pareto chart
+The right vertical axis contains the cumulative percentage of the total number of occurrences or the total of the particular unit of measure such as total cost.
+For the Pareto chart, the cumulative function is concave because the bars (representing the reasons) are in decreasing order.
+A Pareto chart

 A Pareto chart can be used when the following questions have their answer is “yes”